owenthereal/gh/README.md

     $ gh help
     Usage: gh [command] [options] [arguments]

+    Branching Commands:
+        checkout          Switch the active branch to another branch

     Remote Commands:
         remote            View and manage a set of remote repositories

     GitHub Commands:
-        pull              Open a pull request on GitHub fork              Make a fork of a remote repository on GitHub and add as remote ci                Show CI status of a commit browse            Open a GitHub page in the default browser compare           Open a compare page on GitHub version           Show gh version
+        pull-request      Open a pull request on GitHub fork              Make a fork of a remote repository on GitHub and add as remote ci-status         Show CI status of a commit browse            Open a GitHub page in the default browser compare           Open a compare page on GitHub

     See 'gh help [command]' for more information about a command.